-A North American distributor of finished goods to more than 7,000 retail locations in the US, Canada, and Mexico incurred significant cash flow issues as a result of the COVID-19 pandemic.
+Background: A North American distributor of finished goods to more than 7,000 retail locations in the US, Canada, and Mexico incurred significant cash flow issues resulting from the COVID-19 pandemic.
 The company’s offshore manufacturer was unable to ship product and the retailers were shut down for several months as they were not in an essential goods industry.
-The company had a factoring relationship, however, its sales shrunk by more than 72% as a result of the issues, so in order to stay in business it turned to the MCA world and took out 2 MCA loans and was paying interest on the debt far in excess of 100%.
+The company had a factoring relationship, however, its sales shrunk by more than 72% resulting from these events, so in order to stay in business it turned to the MCA world and took out 2 MCA loans and was paying interest on the debt far in excess of 100%.
 The factor referred the company to MCA Stacking Solutions.

-MCA Stacking Solutions, from its vast industry knowledge, knew that it was likely that the MCAs would take a significant haircut on the amount of its debt if the company was in a position to pay a one-time lump sum in order to pay off the debt in its entirety, which is typically attractive to the MCAs rather than receiving reduced or no payments and extending the timeline for repayment.
+Strategy: MCA Stacking Solutions, from its vast industry knowledge, knew that it was likely that the MCAs would take a significant haircut on the amount of its debt if the company was able to pay a one-time lump sum in order to pay off the debt in its entirety, which is typically attractive to the MCAs rather than receiving reduced or no payments and extending the timeline for repayment.

-Sixty days following engagement by the company, MCA Stacking Solutions was able to negotiate a settlement with the 2 MCAs for payments of 50% of the outstanding debt, as well as arrange the financing of the payoff with the mezz lender at an annual interest rate of 29.5%.
+Resolution: Sixty days following engagement by the company, MCASS negotiated a settlement with the 2 MCAs for payments of 50% of the outstanding debt, as well as arranged the financing of the payoff with the mezz lender at an annual interest rate of 29.5%.